 Our first web development cohort was launched in 2012 through collaboration with the community and local employers.
 12 of the 14 students in that class were hired into tech jobs using their new skills.
 Since then, we’ve continued to collaborate with the community and local employers to launch new programs and keep our curriculum current.
+Ten years later, we've helped over 2000 graduates launch a career in tech.
 It’s kind of cool that here in little ol' Nashville we had one of the country’s innovators in an entirely new form of tech workforce development - not what was expected from Nashville back in 2012.
 An innovator not only in terms of the learning approach but also to leveraging nonprofit status as a social enterprise.

-The career opportunities that exist for someone that has learned tech skills like software development or data analysis are almost unlimited.
+The career opportunities that exist for someone that has learned tech skills are almost unlimited.
 We are in the business of creating opportunities for our students to launch themselves down those career paths.
 One part of creating opportunity is opening doors to adults with the aptitude and motivation to pursue a tech career, irrespective of their economic circumstances.
-We’re already helping slightly over half of our students through Opportunity Tuition or other scholarships.
-One of our goals is to increase the number of students we are able to help to ⅔ of each class.
+We’re already helping over half of our students (nearly 60%) through Opportunity Tuition or other scholarships.
+When you add in the students that receive “opportunity” through our partnerships with employers or the Nashville Technology Council, the number grows to 70.6%!

-We have made a lot of progress in pursuit of our goal to open a career pathway for individuals from groups that are historically under-represented in tech careers such as women, veterans, Black people, etc. We have reached the point that slightly more than half of our students have been from at least one under-represented group.
-NSS increases the diversity of our tech community literally with every graduating class.
+We have made a lot of progress in pursuit of our goal to open a career pathway for individuals from groups that are historically under-represented in tech careers such as women, veterans, Black people, Hispanic people, etc. With more than half of our students from at least one under-represented group, NSS increases the diversity of our tech community literally with every graduating class.